Vital Statistics on American Politics 2007-2008

 Changes in Measurement Techniques

 A change in conceptualization occurs when researchers develop a new understanding of what is meant by some idea.
-A good example comes from the Current Population Survey (CPS), in which the Department of Labor tries to determine the status of “discouraged workers”—defined for many years as persons who are not employed, want a job, but are not looking for work because of perceived job market factors.
-Also, for many years, the measure of discouraged workers was based on the relatively subjective notion of “desire for work,” whereas a new definition relies on more objective measures of recent efforts to search for a job.
+A good example comes from the Current Population Survey (CPS), in which the U.S. Department of Labor tries to determine the status of “discouraged workers”–defined for many years as persons who are not employed and who want a job, but who are not looking for work because of perceived job market factors.
+Also, for many years the measure of discouraged workers was based on the relatively subjective notion of “desire for work,” whereas a new definition relies on more objective measures of recent efforts to search for a job.
 This altered conceptualization of what it means to be looking for work was one of many changes made in the CPS during the early 1990s.
-(These changes are described in the Monthly Labor Review, September 1993.)
+(These changes are described in the September 1993 issue Monthly Labor Review.)

 Ad Hoc Problems

 Awareness that data may contain inaccuracies is no reason to ignore the data; nor is it an excuse to ignore the possible inaccuracies.
-A consideration of some “solutions” to data errors helps to illustrate this point.
+Consideration of some “solutions” to data errors helps to illustrate this point.
 The solutions, like the problems just described, are suggestive rather than exhaustive.

 Sometimes errors are relatively obvious and can be easily corrected.
 One example is misprints.
 One might encounter references to the 535 members of the House of Representatives when obviously the whole Congress is meant.
 [Page 6]Checking with alternative or more authoritative sources when mistakes are suspected can help to remedy such problems.

-Another method—one that should always be used—is to check footnotes and accompanying text for exceptions and special comments.
+Another method–one that should always be used–is to check footnotes and accompanying text for exceptions and special comments.
 Recognize that the problem may not really be error, but misreading.
-Consider the table on U.S. casualties in Vietnam (Table 9-5).
-For 1973–1993, the bottom row shows there were no U.S. military forces in Vietnam but 1,118 battle deaths—surely an anomaly.
-But the note reveals that there were troops in Vietnam for nearly a month at the beginning of this period—the zero indicates the force count as of December 31, 1973, and U.S. forces were withdrawn on January 27, 1973.
+Consider the table on U.S. casualties in the Vietnam War (Table 9-5).
+For 1973–1993, the bottom row shows there were no U.S. military forces in Vietnam but 1,118 battle deaths–surely an anomaly.
+The note reveals, however, that there were troops in Vietnam for nearly a month at the beginning of this period–the zero indicates the force count as of December 31, 1973, and U.S. forces were withdrawn on January 27, 1973.
 In addition, forces dying of wounds incurred earlier or those who were missing and later classified as deceased are also considered battle deaths.

 Another solution is what is formally called sensitivity analysis.
-When values are inexact or differ across sources, one needs to ask how sensitive the conclusion is to the precise values used.
-If the true values differed by some specified amount from the reported values, would the conclusion change?
-If not, one can be more confident about the conclusion.
+When values are inexact or differ across sources, a researcher should ask how sensitive the conclusion is to the precise values used.
+If the true values differ by some specified amount from the reported values, would the conclusion change?
+If not, the researcher can be more confident about the conclusion.
 Similarly, if sources differ, consider the actual values from several sources.
 If the conclusion to be drawn does not vary with the different values, the discrepancies are only a minor problem.
 For example, almost any conclusion about national defense expenditures would be the same whether 1995 expenditures were $272.1 billion (Table 11-3) or $273.6 billion (Table 11-5), even though the difference represents what in other contexts would be an astonishing $1.5 billion.

 For the researcher examining over-time data, one way to avoid possible errors is to be sure the data are truly comparable.
 For one thing, check for indications that the data were revised or updated.
 Preliminary reports sometimes are not directly comparable with initial reports.
 In addition, check that the data were collected uniformly or know what the differences are over time and their probable effects.
 Occasionally, guesses about probable error can be confirmed by formal tests.
 An excellent example is a study in which both old and new survey questions were asked.
 Differences that had previously been attributed to changes in the electorate over time were shown to be methodological artifacts.1

 Sometimes when changes occur, one can develop new estimates, or incorporate ones that are supplied, for an entire existing time series.
-In the mid-1990s, when the Bureau of Economic Analysis undertook a comprehensive revision of the National Income and Product Accounts (NIPA), it published [Page 7]new estimates of the gross domestic product back to 1929, which in turn affect many other calculations.
+For example, in the mid-1990s the Bureau of Economic Analysis undertook a comprehensive revision of the National Income and Product Accounts (NIPA), and in doing so [Page 7]it published new estimates of the gross domestic product back to 1929, which, in turn, affected many other calculations.
+Along the same lines, in 2004 the General Social Survey, used as a basis for some tables about public opinion in Chapter 3, changed its sample design.
+This change required the use of sample weights for that and earlier years, resulting in slight changes in previously reported figures.
 While frustrating in that the older series might have to be replaced entirely by the new numbers, the new data provide a comparable time series for the entire period.
-Of course, in such situations one also has to ask which figures should be used; the original calculations are arguably better if one is asking questions that depend on how people viewed the world at the time the original data were collected.
+Of course, in such situations researchers also must ask themselves which figures should be used.
+The original calculations are arguably better if a researcher is asking questions that depend on how people viewed the world at the time the original data were collected.

 All data, perhaps especially data over time, should be examined for “outliers.”
 If a series of values, say the percentages of votes for the Republican candidate in a given district, are 52, 56, 49, 85, and 50, the accuracy of the 85 percent must be checked.
 Is the 85 a transposition of 58?
 If 85 is the correct number, what is the reason for it?
 Was the candidate essentially unopposed that year?
 What conclusion should be drawn if the 85 were omitted?

-Finally, after taking all reasonable steps to be sure the data are as good as can be obtained and that they address the question at hand, one should indicate known errors.
+Finally, after taking all reasonable steps to ensure the data are as good as can be obtained and that they address the question at hand, the researcher should indicate known errors.
 It is better to point out that there is some question about certain figures than to pretend that they are perfect.
-If a loftier reason does not come to mind, being straightforward about inaccuracies at least prevents readers from lobbing them back, implying the author was too ignorant to notice the problems.Obtaining Additional Material
+If a loftier reason does not come to mind, being straightforward about inaccuracies at least prevents readers from lobbing them back, implying the researcher was too ignorant to notice the problems.Obtaining Additional Material

-Readers need to appreciate how useful reference librarians are in the quest for information.
+Reference librarians should never be overlooked in the quest for information.
 Librarians for government document collections are also invaluable resources.
 Interlibrary loans can help to secure less readily available volumes, although principal reference works and current material seldom circulate in this fashion.